talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     $config
 );
 $applicationId = 56; // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp.
-This must be an RFC3339 timestamp string.
+$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp.
-This must be an RFC3339 timestamp string.
+$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $path = 'path_example'; // string | Only return results where the request path matches the given regular expression.
 $method = 'method_example'; // string | Only return results where the request method matches the given regular expression.
 $status = 'status_example'; // string | Filter results by HTTP status codes.
-$pageSize = 1000; // int | The number of items in this response.
+$pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.